 *These are the most common abbreviations for master's courses, but there are many different ones and not all variants are listed here.

-For undergraduate bachelor's and master's courses, government grants and loans are avialable through Student Finance regardless of how long your course is.
+For undergraduate courses, government grants and loans are available through Student Finance regardless of how long your course is.

-For postgraduate master's courses, there are a number of grants and scholarships available as well as the option of taking out a Career Development Loan (different to Student Finance as you have to repay it whether you are earning or not).
+For postgraduate master's courses, there are a number of loans, grants and scholarships available.
+There is the option of taking out a Career Development Loan (different to Student Finance as you have to repay it whether you are earning or not).
+From 2016, the Government have introduced the postgraduate loan, which enables you to borrow up to £10,000 for course fees and living expenses.
+Unlike the Career Development Loans, you would pay this back along with any other students loans you have.

 If you do a course that includes study abroad you can also apply for an Erasmus grant.